kemitchell/MetaGeo/README.md

 # MetaGeo
 ### a real-time event mapping framework

 Metageo is a set of hapi plugins that form a spatial and temporal RESTful server.
-It allows you to easy map anything that happens somewhere and at sometime.
+It allows you to easily map anything that happens somewhere and at sometime.

 [![Build Status](https://travis-ci.org/craveprogramminginc/MetaGeo.png?branch=master)](https://travis-ci.org/craveprogramminginc/MetaGeo)